ezEngine/docs-src/pages/docs/scenes/scene-editing.md

 ### Physics

 The fun really starts once you get to play around with physics.
-Read up on the [PhysX Integration](../physics/physx/physx-overview.md) for this.
-For a basic setup you always need at least an *actor component* (*static* for scene geometry, *dynamic* for stuff that should fall down) and a *shape component* to give the object a physical shape.
+Read up on the [Jolt Physics integration](../physics/jolt/jolt-overview.md) for this.
+For a basic setup you always need at least an [actor component](../physics/jolt/actors/jolt-actors.md) ([static](../physics/jolt/actors/jolt-static-actor-component.md) for scene geometry, [dynamic](../physics/jolt/actors/jolt-dynamic-actor-component.md) for stuff that should fall down) and a [shape component](../physics/jolt/collision-shapes/jolt-shapes.md) to give the object a physical shape.

 ### Advanced Editing